-2. Background of The Study
+2. Background of Study

 In the era of rapid mobile internet development, investment and payment methods have become increasingly diverse and convenient, with the internet permeating nearly every aspect of people's daily lives.
 More traditional investors have started to engage in internet finance, resulting in a diversified range of transaction types and volumes.
 These innovations are closely tied to the lives of millions of individuals.
 In recent years, emerging technologies such as internet finance based on social media payment systems, blockchain, and search engines have introduced diversified financial models, allowing investors to use third-party platforms to select various financial products and complete transactions (Zhu & Deng, 2020).
 This shift has greatly improved the efficiency of resource allocation and optimized the operation of traditional financial systems, though it has also posed challenges for some traditional financial institutions (Pan et al., 2020).
-Since 2012, China's economic landscape has experienced a major shift from traditional financial services to internet-based financial services.
-Many financial institutions, such as commercial banks and fund companies, have introduced a wide variety of financial products, attracting investors to engage in internet-based wealth management.
+Since 2012, China's economic landscape has experienced a major shift from traditional financial services to internet-based financial products, attracting investors to engage in internet-based wealth management.
 Consequently, a surge of internet financial products has emerged (Xu et al., 2020).